Keizaal/Keizaal/INSTALLATIONGUIDE.md

 ### Automated Downloads

-Automated downloads from Nexus are only available through Wabbajack with an active [premium membership](https://users.nexusmods.com/account/billing).
+Automated downloads from Nexus are only available through Wabbajack with an active [premium membership](https://users.nexusmods.com/account/billing){:target="_blank" rel="noopener"}.
 If you do not have a premium membership, Wabbajack will prompt you to manually download the necessary files.

 If you activate the premium membership after beginning a Wabbajack install, you can restart Wabbajack to enable automated downloads.